Psychiatry: Inpatient treatment

 Inpatient psychiatric wards may be secure (for those thought to have a particular risk of violence or self-harm) or unlocked/open.
 Some wards are mixed-sex whilst same-sex wards are increasingly favored to protect women inpatients.
 Once in the care of a hospital, people are assessed, monitored, and often given medication and care from a multidisciplinary team, which may include physicians, pharmacists, psychiatric nurse practitioners, psychiatric nurses, clinical psychologists, psychotherapists, psychiatric social workers, occupational therapists and social workers.
 If a person receiving treatment in a psychiatric hospital is assessed as at particular risk of harming themselves or others, they may be put on constant or intermittent one-to-one supervision and may be put in physical restraints or medicated.
 People on inpatient wards may be allowed leave for periods of time, either accompanied or on their own.

 In many developed countries there has been a massive reduction in psychiatric beds since the mid 20th century, with the growth of community care.
+Italy has been a pioneer in psychiatric reform, particularly through the no-restraint initiative that began nearly fifty years ago.
+The Italian movement, heavily influenced by Franco Basaglia, emphasizes ethical treatment and the elimination of physical restraints in psychiatric care.
+A study examining the application of these principles in Italy found that 14 general hospital psychiatric units reported zero restraint incidents in 2022.

 Standards of inpatient care remain a challenge in some public and private facilities, due to levels of funding, and facilities in developing countries are typically grossly inadequate for the same reason.
 Even in developed countries, programs in public hospitals vary widely.
 Some may offer structured activities and therapies offered from many perspectives while others may only have the funding for medicating and monitoring patients.
 This may be problematic in that the maximum amount of therapeutic work might not actually take place in the hospital setting.
 This is why hospitals are increasingly used in limited situations and moments of crisis where patients are a direct threat to themselves or others.
 Alternatives to psychiatric hospitals that may actively offer more therapeutic approaches include rehabilitation centers or "rehab" as popularly termed.